fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 all our test is checking is that it is doing the logic, our test will pass but we still have a bug.

+It is worth mentioning that you can achieve this sort of test without strict TDD.
+TDD just helps you be honest about your test creation so they are focused on that the abstraction meet the users expectations.
+However, you can write tests after the implementation is done with the same mindset if you do it with some care.

 ## Why Have Software Teams Abandoned Upfront Design?
 ## What Are Architecture Decision Records?
 ## What Is The Trade-off Between Fast And Planned Development?